 18. Plan For Plenty of Time at Your Destination

-When it comes to road tripping with kids, it should be quality over quantity.
+When it comes to road-tripping with kids, it should be quality over quantity.
 If you’re excited about a particular destination, plan to stay there for at least a few days.
 If you try to only spend a few hours at each of your attractions, you won’t get as much enjoyment as you could’ve, and you’ll be left more exhausted in the process.

-Going on an RV road trip with the kids can feel intimidating, and for some people, they come back not feeling like it was worth it, however, I believe that with the right mindset, some healthy expectations, and a positive attitude, you can make your road trip a very memorable experience.
-Also, if you’re worried about fitting your entire family in an RV, be sure to check out our blog post about right here.
+Going on an RV road trip with the kids can feel intimidating, and some people, come back not feeling like it was worth it, however, I believe that with the right mindset, some healthy expectations, and a positive attitude, you can make your road trip a very memorable experience.
+Also, if you’re worried about fitting your entire family in an RV, be sure to check out our blog post about it right here.

 19. Check the Weather

 One thing we’ve noticed in all our years of travel is that weather predictions seem to be at the last minute.
 Be sure to double-check the weather along your travel path each day and have a backup plan just in case.

 We have experienced many flat tires throughout our travels and often they happen in places with poor cell service.
 Have your roadside insurance phone number and policy information handy in case you need it.

 I regret so much that I rarely filmed the temper tantrums, flat tires, and all the other mishaps that have occurred.
 Hopefully, they don’t happen to you, but if they do, put someone in charge of filming it.

 Sometimes this means just giving an old camcorder to a kid and asking them to capture it.